Necrolesian/morrowind-mod-list/list.md

 At this time, if you're following this list (and in particular if you've installed the texture replacers that this list suggests), I recommend installing version 0.6.5 of Project Atlas, under "old files".
 The most recent version is very different, and better, but there are no atlas textures for it generated from the texture replacers we're using at this time, and generating them is a pain in the ass (which is why I haven't updated my Atlas Texture Collection yet).
 Once I do the necessary work, I'll update this list accordingly.
 For now, just install the older version 0.6.5.

 Install order is particularly important here.
-Project Atlas should be *after* the main Graphic Herbalism archive (which itself should be after Glow in the Dahrk), but *before* the GH Patches and Replacers archive on the Installers tab in Wrye Mash.
+Project Atlas should be *after* the main Graphic Herbalism archive (which itself should be after Glow in the Dahrk), and *after* the GH patch from MOP, but *before* the GH Patches and Replacers archive on the Installers tab in Wrye Mash.
 The reason for this is that GH Patches and Replacers includes atlas patches for the Bitter Coast mushrooms which must overwrite the Project Atlas meshes in order for Graphic Herbalism to work with them.

-In other words, the install order is: GITD, GH, Project Atlas, GH Patches and Replacers.
+In other words, the install order is: GITD, GH, MOP GH Patch, Project Atlas, GH Patches and Replacers.

 One of the atlas meshes in the core sub-package is borked and needs to be deleted before installation: meshes\x\ex_imp_plat_01.nif.
 If this mesh is present, you'll end up stuck underwater when fast traveling from Raven Rock to Fort Frostmoth.